alamine53/myhugowebsite/content/projects/01_playoffs.md

 ### Introduction

 Despite a positive showing in Game 1, the Brooklyn Nets were eliminated just five games into their 2018-19 playoff campaign.
-Some might argue that they were better off tanking given their "okay" roster.
+Some might argue they were better off tanking and try their luck through the draft.
 But over the next few weeks, they added Kyrie Irving and Kevin Durant and seemed to turn a corner as a franchise.

 Just below them in the rankings, the Charlotte Hornets missed the playoffs by 2 games.
-To make matters worse, they let their captain walk off in the off-season (from a Celtics fan, thank you).
+To make matters worse, they let their captain walk off in the off-season.
 So, is this a one-off or do 8th seeds consistently do better than 9th seeds in the following season?

 ### Why this matters